Privacy Statement Effective from 25 May 2018

 It can happen that we transfer to another party loans that we have made to you, such as your mortgage loan.
 If such a transfer takes place, your personal data will be processed.
 Once the loans have been transferred, the other party will also process your personal data.
 We agree with the other party that it must comply with legislation and regulations on personal data protection.
 We also do this when a contract is taken over.
 In the event of a merger or demerger, the legislation on protecting personal data will of course be followed.

 Internal audits and studies

-We also use your data to perform internal audits and investigations, for example in order to examine how well new rules have been introduced or to identify risks.
+We may also use your data in order to perform internal audits and investigations, for example in order to examine how well new rules and processes have been implemented or to identify risks.